 Small-scale food vending is a common microenterprise in low- and middle-income countries, especially in marginalized urban areas.
-In Colombia, there are an estimated 340,000 of these vendors with 85,000-110,000 in Bogotá.
 This evaluation is being conducted in southern Bogotá, near Corabastos, a low-income area with the largest marketplace in the country.
 Businesses targeted in this area consists of small retail stores that sell fruit and vegetables, along with selected other products like grains, eggs, dairy products, bottled drinks, household and personal cleaning products, and bread.
 Fruits and vegetables are typically the most purchased products in rotation.

-Researchers evaluated the Agruppa service over the course of a one-year expansion period to determine if Agruppa reduces the amount of time and money they spend traveling to purchase inventory, the price they pay for these inventories, the amount of spoilage/unsold inventory, and whether these translate into higher profits.
-They are also exploring how much of the savings is passed onto consumers, whether vendors increase the variety of fresh food offered in low-income neighborhoods, and how competitors respond to these changes.
+Researchers evaluated the Agruppa service over the course of a one-year expansion period to determine if Agruppa reduces the amount of time and money vendors spend traveling to purchase inventory, the price they pay for these inventories, the amount of spoilage/unsold inventory, and whether these translate into higher profits.
+They also explored how much of the savings passed on to consumers, whether vendors increase the variety of fresh food offered in low-income neighborhoods, and how competitors respond to these changes.